 Before we dive into the various types of sushi, let’s chat for a little bit about what sushi is made of.

-You’re probably thinking that sushi is some raw fish on top of rice, but there is more to it than that.
+You’re probably thinking that sushi is some raw fish on top of rice, but there is a little more to it than that.
 Even the rice is special in sushi.

 Sushi-meshi, or sumeshi (鮨飯 vinegared rice)